bogomazov/ElliotAI/README.md

 5. `./gradlew assembleRelease` or `./gradlew assembleReleaseStaging` <br/>

 Check build by:
-1. `react-native run-android --variant=release` or `react-native run-android --variant=releaseStaging` <br/>
+ - `react-native run-android --variant=release`
+ - `react-native run-android --variant=releaseStaging` <br/>
-or dragging and dropping an apk from `android/app/build/outputs/apk/` to an emulator
+ - dragging and dropping an apk from `android/app/build/outputs/apk/` to an emulator